afontcu/afontcu.dev/content/blog/2018-11-21_Learning-in-public-1f0c32fa69c0.md

 The goal shouldn’t be “to reach as many people as possible”.
 That’s a quite lovely side effect.
 Yet, the goal should be to help your future self.

+## Start simple

-**Start simple**.
-You read cool stuff online?
+Do you read cool stuff online?
 Share it on your team’s Slack, on Twitter.
 [Curate a post list](https://calidae.blog/tagged/food-for-thought) and publish it (it’s so damn easy).

 The wheel never stops turning.